saudins/AnimationsAndSounds/README.md

 # AnimationsAndSounds
-Fun project to test paper.js
+Fun project to test paper.js and howler.js
-Use https://saudins.github.io/AnimationsAndSounds/index.html for the app